前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 Jang-Chi is a theatre/performance maker and visual artist based in Tokyo.
 In 2009, he founded the artist collective OLTA.
 In recent years, his cross-disciplinary practice—including installation, video, games, and theatre—has developed through humorous and provocative approaches that navigate the systems of visual and performing arts, while drawing on sociological and folkloric fieldwork.
 His work focuses on themes such as the relationship between cities and industry in the context of modernization, and the complexities of history and society that cannot be uniformly understood across different races and genders.
 Recent projects by OLTA include The Japanese Ideology (commissioned by YPAM, 2023–), Living Conditions (Toyota Municipal Museum of Art, 2024), and a new work to be premiered at Aichi Triennale 2025.
 He is a Fellow I of The Saison Foundation.

-Ness Roque (Philippines)
+Ness Roque (The Philippines)

 Ness Roque (b.
 1991, Angeles City, PH) is an actor, dramaturg, and educator working across theater, film, and advocacy-based projects.